 CMS rules require eligible professionals (EPs) and eligible hospitals (EHs) to report on any continuous 90-day period within a payment year in which an EP or EH successfully demonstrates meaningful use of certified EHR technology.
 This meaningful use reporting period began on October 1, 2010 for Medicare EHs.
 There is no reporting period associated with the Adopt, Implement or Upgrade (AIU) component of the Medicaid EHR Incentive Program.
 This means that EPs who choose to receive incentives based on AIU criteria, rather than meaningful use, would be required to attest to their efforts to adopt, implement or upgrade Certified EHR Technology.
 CMS has indicated that documentation to support the attestation must be binding in nature (e.g., a signed contract, invoice, etc.).
 MO HealthNet will provide more specific examples of acceptable documentation closer to program launch.

-are the penalties for not using a certified EHR system and/or demonstrating
+What are the penalties for not using a certified EHR system and/or demonstrating meaningful use?

 For Medicare, physicians who are not "meaningful" EHR users will see a 1% reduction in payment starting January 1, 2015.
 The reduction increases to 2% in 2016 and 3% in subsequent years.
 Hardship exceptions may be issued on a case-by-case basis, such as exceptions for physicians who practice in rural areas without adequate Internet access.
 There are no Medicaid penalties.

 Will a provider who doesn’t enroll in either incentive program or doesn’t meet meaningful use requirements see a reduction in their Medicare rate?